 20: Free Man In Paris (from ‘Court And Spark’, 1974)

 If Free Man In Paris sounds like something Crosby, Stills, Nash And Young would have been proud to put their name to, that’s no surprise, as both David Crosby and Graham Nash feature on backing vocals – to brilliant success.
-One of the best Joni Mitchell songs, this glorious tale of the free man able to stroll around the city unfettered by work and constant pestering is set to a languid Laurel Canyon sound.
+One of the best Joni Mitchell songs, this glorious tale of the free man able to stroll around the city unfettered by work and constant pestering is set to a languid Laurel Canyon sound, and it provided a highlight to her Court And Spark album.
 Written about powerhouse producer David Geffen and a trip Joni took to France with him and The Band’s Robbie Robertson, this is a brilliant slice of what Joni does seamlessly: a twisting, detailed narrative given a sunshiney chord structure.